boriskriger/Publications/README.md

 Kriger, B. (2026).
 The unique fixed point of RP³: How topology, curvature, and QCD determine Λ₀, the mass hierarchy, and w(z) with zero free parameters.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.19643.78882

 Kriger, B. (2026).
+Gravitational-wave signatures of the K-limit: Kgr-radiation from Sgr A and M31, and the complete falsification programme.IIIR Cosmology and Theoretical Physics.  https://doi.org/10.13140/RG.2.2.29610.17604

+Kriger, B. (2026).
+The mass spectrum of collapsed objects: Supermassive seeds, the mass desert, and the impossibility of wormholes.
+IIIR Cosmology and Theoretical Physics.  https://doi.org/10.13140/RG.2.2.32965.61923

+Kriger, B. (2026).
 Consumption as a Self-Sustaining Dynamic System: From Behavioral Feedback Loops to AI-Driven Resource Allocation.
 IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.19480580

 Kriger, B. (2026).
 Algorithmic Governance as Subjectless Power: A Mathematical Framework for Attention Dynamics, Cognitive Suppression, and Behavioral Lock-in in Platform Ecosystems.
 IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.19483415